 Mueller Hut and Sealy Tarns are accessed from the Whitehorse Hill carpark.
 Walkers without their own vehicles can use the Kea Point Track, which begins at the Mount Cook Village.
 Allow an extra 1-1.5 hours return.

 Whitehorse Hill to Sealy Tarns 1.5 – 2 hours

 The track starts from the carpark and heads towards the Sealy Range.
 After 5 minutes the track joins the Kea Point Track (from the Village) and turns northwards with Mt Sefton in the distance.
-The turn off to the Sealy Tarns track is signposted a further 10 minutes along.
+The turnoff to the Sealy Tarns track is signposted a further 10 minutes along.
 The Sealy Tarns Track starts out gently and then climbs steeply, zigzagging up to the Tarns.
-Your reward will be the spectacularly views of the Hooker Valley and the magnificent peaks of the Southern Alps, including Mt Cook.
+Your reward will be the spectacular views of the Hooker Valley and the magnificent peaks of the Southern Alps, including Mt Cook.
 For those of you who are not familiar with the term “Tarn.”
 It’s the name given to a small mountain lake or pond.